Bamboo-Forest-Rain/SEPTA-Debunched-App/README.md

 - Scripts for data processing and source files for Google Cloud Functions.

 The `gh-pages` branch contains the built files for the app's deployment.

+To test the webpage, type 'npm start' in the terminal.